Swivel-Finance/gost/docs/lender/Lender.md

 ## Globals

-> Note this contains internal vars as well due to a bug in the docgen procedure
+> Note that this list contains both internal and external attributes

 | Var | Type |
 | --- | --- |